Charity bazaar

-A charity bazaar, or "fancy faire", was an innovative and controversial fundraising sale in the Victorian era.
-Hospitals frequently used charity bazaars to raise funds because of their effectiveness.
-Commercial bazaars grew less popular in the 19th century and were replaced by auctions, theaters, and dance halls.
+A charity bazaar, or "fancy fair", was an innovative and controversial fundraising sale in the Victorian era.
+Philanthropic organizations of all types, including hospitals, orphanages, schools, and religious congregations, frequently used charity bazaars to raise funds.
 Charity bazaars remained popular throughout the 1800s.
 Literary scholar Leslee Thorne-Murphy wrote that the charity bazaar was "perhaps the most quintessentially Victorian of all fundraising efforts."

 Description

-Patrons would donate goods to sell at the bazaar, and purchase goods which had been donated by other patrons, with some items being purchased and donated cyclically.
+Charity bazaars were temporary markets almost exclusively organized and run by women.
+Patrons would donate goods to sell at the bazaar, and then purchase goods which had been donated by other patrons, with some items being purchased and donated cyclically.
 Critics of the charity bazaar argued that selling "sham goods" like tea cozies and pen wipers took business away from legitimate merchants.
 However, charity bazaars allowed women to display their domestic and decorative artistry.
 Additionally, they sold items that were for sale in commercial bazaars.
-Churches used charity bazaars as a way to raise funds; religious leaders criticized the materialism and false piety they felt charity bazaars encouraged.
+Churches used charity bazaars as a way to raise funds, though some religious leaders criticized the materialism and false piety they felt charity bazaars encouraged.
 In addition to providing a unique shopping experience, charity bazaars also entertained attendees with puppet shows, plays, and fortune-telling.
 Charity bazaars also sold limited edition publications.
 An 1839 example of a publication made for a bazaar included poetry and artwork by young people.

 In the 19th century, charity bazaars, or "fancy faires", used elaborate sets and actresses in a party-like atmosphere.
 People of all ages, genders, and classes intermixed.
 This style of charity bazaar grew less popular in the 1880s.
 A larger-scale event called the Press Bazaar occurred in 1898.
 The Press Bazaar offered limited-edition items.
 In 1899 the next big bazaar was the Charing Cross Hospital Bazaar, which had a bar with bartenders who were men, and several popular actresses, including Maud Beerbohm Tree and Mary Cora Urquhart.